albanie/mcnGroupNorm/README.md

-## Batch Renormalization
+## Group Normalization

-This module provides some code to experiment with batch renormalization, as described in the [paper](https://arxiv.org/abs/1702.03275):
+This module provides some code to experiment with group normalization, as described in the [paper](https://arxiv.org/abs/1803.08494):

 ```
-Batch Renormalization: Towards Reducing Minibatch Dependence in Batch-Normalized Models
+Group Normalization, Yuxin Wu, Kaiming He,
-By Sergey Ioffe, arXiv preprint arXiv:1702.03275 (2017)
+arXiv preprint arXiv:1803.08494 (2018)
 ```

 ### Install

 The module is easiest to install with the `vl_contrib` package manager:

 ```
-vl_contrib('install', 'mcnBReNorm') ;
+vl_contrib('install', 'mcnGroupNorm') ;
-vl_contrib('setup', 'mcnBReNorm') ;
+vl_contrib('setup', 'mcnGroupNorm') ;
 ```

-The example experiments use the [autonn](https://github.com/vlfeat/autonn) module (although this is not required to use the `vl_nnbrenorm` function), which can be installed as follows:
+The example experiments use the [autonn](https://github.com/vlfeat/autonn) module (although this is not required to use the `vl_nngnorm` function), which can be installed as follows:

 ```